pupilfirst/pupilfirst/docs/students.md

 ## Importing students in bulk

 To add new students in bulk to a course, click the _Bulk Import_ button at the top right of the list.
 The form that opens up allows you to a select a CSV file with list of students to be onboarded to the course.
-Besides the file input you can also download a template file to list the students with required details.
+You can use the [template file](/files/student_import_sample.csv ":ignore") available in the form to list the students with required details.
 Refer to [add new students form](/students?id=adding-new-students) for details on each field.
 Here are a few ground rules for the data that you populate in the import sheet:

 1. Name and email are mandatory columns and should have valid data.
 Name can have a maximum of 250 characters.
 2. Title, affiliation and tags are optional similar to the the [add new students form](/students?id=adding-new-students).
 A maximum of five tags are allowed per student and should have a character limit of 50.
 Title and affiliation, each has a character limit of 250.